fenimore/ghess/README.md

 # Instructions
 `ghess.go` is a Go package responsible for representing a chess board, parsing PGN input, and validating moves.
 In the `ui/` directory, `clichess.go` is a simple interface for debugging and `growser.go` is a browser client powered by *websockets*.
 The `ghess.go` package is broken into `parse.go`, `validation.go`, and `evaluation.go`.
+See godoc for the [docs](https://godoc.org/github.com/polypmer/go-chess).

 - After putting the source in `$GOPATH/src/github.com/polypmer/ghess/`, try